Questions, grouped.

 A small fanless appliance on your office network that sits between your team and the public LLMs they already use.
 Every prompt is inspected before it leaves the building.
 Redacts UK personal identifiers (NI, postcodes, NHS numbers, etc.) and contextual business references (claim numbers, case refs, NHS client IDs) that could identify a client or matter — plus custom rules for your internal IDs.
 The model still gets a useful prompt; your confidential fragments do not cross the wire in cleartext.
 On the way back, placeholders are restored so the answer reads naturally.

-Staff can use a browser extension or a local chat UI — same models, governed path.
+Staff use the Trinito chat on the appliance — the governed surface where every prompt is inspected before it leaves the building.
+Configure your OpenAI, Anthropic, or Google keys (or use Trinito Cloud / local models); redacted prompts go to the provider you chose, responses come back rehydrated on the box.
 You get an audit trail on hardware you own.
 It is an AI firewall, not a replacement for ChatGPT.
 See what the Gateway does and how the pipeline works.

 Why an appliance rather than software or SaaS?

 Architecturally, the on-premise box is what makes the rest of the product's claims literally true.
 Your prompts never leave the office unredacted only works if the sanitiser runs in the office — move it to our cloud and your data passes through our cloud to be sanitised.
 The audit log is hash-chained on your hardware so it survives us going out of business or being subpoenaed.
-Network-level enforcement reaches every device on your network, not just browsers with an agent installed.
+Staff use the Trinito chat as their AI workspace — one place for sanitisation, routing, and audit.
 None of these work as SaaS.

 Practically, the appliance is the shape that fits the SMB sale: a known, tested platform with NPU-accelerated inference from £2,199 — a purchase order and a 30-minute demo, not a six-figure annual contract.
 There is no version of this product where your confidential data leaves your office in the clear.
 That is the point.
 Read why an appliance on the product page.